Wildcats (comics): Wildcats volume 1 (1999)

-Wildcats 3.0
+Wildcats 3.0 (2002)

 The third series, Wildcats Version 3.0, was a part of the mature readers' Eye of the Storm imprint, dealing with Spartan's (now Jack Marlowe) agenda to better the world by proliferating advanced technology and power sources throughout the world via the HALO Corporation.
 Grifter was his troubleshooter and Agent Wax was one of his first associates.
 The stories added a motley group to this proactive organization including the power broker C.C.
 Rendozzo and her organization, Agent Orange, and Grifter's unlikely pupil Edwin Dolby, one of HALO's accountants.
 The series ended with a thunderous finale where Zealot, Marlowe, and a team assembled by Grifter destroyed the Coda chapter that Zealot had created on Earth.
-The series was written by Joe Casey and drawn by Dustin Nguyen, Duncan Rouleau, Francisco Ruiz Velasco, Pascual Ferry and Sean Phillips.
+The series was written by Joe Casey and drawn by Dustin Nguyen, Duncan Rouleau, Francisco Ruiz Velasco, Pascual Ferry, and Sean Phillips.

-Concurrent with Wildcats Version 3.0, Wildstorm also published a critically acclaimed noir-superhero series Sleeper starring Alan Moore's Wildcats villain Tao, which also featured Grifter.
+Concurrent with Wildcats Version 3.0, Wildstorm also published the noir-superhero series Sleeper starring Grifter and Wildcats villain Tao.
 As part of the crossover Coup D'État, centering on the Wildstorm Universe's United States, a Wildcats 3.0: Coup D'État one-shot was released.

 After guest-starring in Superman books, in 2004 DC published a Mr. Majestic mini-series to test waters for an ongoing series that ran for 17 issues.

 Wildcats starred in a limited series by Robbie Morrison and Talent Caldwell entitled Wildcats: Nemesis, focusing on Zealot, Majestic, and the Coda continuity, while heavily spotlighting the new Wildstorm universe anti-hero character of Nemesis.

 At the same time, Wildstorm published the Captain Atom: Armageddon maxi-series, heavily featuring the Wildcats as they tried to help DC character Captain Atom return to his universe and stop him from accidentally destroying their reality.
 Nikola, a female medic, became the new Void with Captain Atom sharing a part of the power that eventually remade the Wildstorm universe altogether.

+Wildcats: Nemesis (2005)

+Wildcats: Nemesis was a 9-issue miniseries, published from November 2005 to July 2006.
+Written by Robbie Morrison and illustrated by various artists, it featured Nemesis and Wildcats.
+In 2006 it was collected into a trade paperback (ISBN 978-1-4012-1105-9).

-Wildcats volume 4
+Wildcats volume 3 (2006)

 In 2006, as part of the "Worldstorm" line-wide event, the title was restarted, written by Grant Morrison and drawn by Jim Lee.
 The team consisted of Spartan, Mr. Majestic, Zealot, Grifter, Voodoo, Savant, and Ladytron.
 Warblade is on a secret mission, and Maul has retired to his civilian identity.
 Kaizen Gamorra returned as the villain, aided by the WildCats' first enemy, Helspont.
-However, the title was permanently put on hold after only one issue.
+However, the title was permanently put on hold after only three issues.